EQUIP offers a range of topics attending equally to the Bible, theology, church history, missions, ministry, and current issues.

 Biodata.
 Rev Dr Jeremy-Joe Tan is an ordained minister with the Anglican Diocese of Singapore.
 He received his PhD from the University of Edinburgh and is a faculty member of Trinity Theological College.
 He grew up attending the Chapel of the Resurrection and served there as a youth and chaplaincy staff for nine years.
 Jeremy was then sent as a faculty-in-development by Trinity Theological College and the Diocese to study at the University of Edinburgh.
 His research focused on the philosophical and theological underpinnings of Archbishop William Temple’s social thought.
 Jeremy is married to Tricia.
 They have two children, Joshua-Joe and Anna-Joy.
 Jeremy and his family continues to worship and serve at the Chapel of the Resurrection.

-Wednesdays 7.30-9.30pm | 26 Mar, 2, 9, 16, 23, 30 Apr, 7 May | via Zoom
+Wednesdays 7.30-9.30pm | 19, 26 Mar, 2, 9, 16, 23, 30 Apr | via Zoom

 Synopsis.
 This course provides a biblical exposition of the pastoral comfort and challenge that comes out of each of the 11 chapters in Isaiah 56-66.
 The course hopes to help all who facilitate Bible study reflection groups on this portion of GOD’s Word.

 Biodata.
-Bishop Dr Gordon Wong is currently the Bishop of the Methodist Church in Singapore.
+Bishop Emeritus Dr Gordon Wong was formerly the Bishop of the Methodist Church in Singapore.
 He began pastoral ministry in 1985 and holds a BA (Honours) from the London School of Theology and a PhD from the University of Cambridge.
 His publications include a book on the relevance of Christian faith (God Makes Sense), Old Testament commentaries on the books of Daniel (Faithful to the End), Habakkuk (God, Why?), Isaiah (The Road to Peace: Pastoral Reflections on Isaiah 1-12), Ruth (The Power of Love) and an academic monograph entitled Foolish Leaders and the Will of YHWH: Editorial Effects in Isaiah 19.

 Christians on Social Media: Shining a Light in the Phygital Space (Ms Lucilla Teoh)